shanahdt/MUSI3030/_sources/syllabus.txt

 Recommendation for Listening
 ==============================

-As students of music, the art of *active listening* is one of the most important skills one can acquire.
+The ability to listen to a piece of music *actively* is one of the most important skills one can acquire.
 It is important to listen to each piece multiple times.
 Try not to become distracted, and listen in a quiet environment.
 If you wear headphones, try to use ones that properly convey the full range of sounds  (earbuds are horrible at this).
-If you use speakers, make sure you're listening on something better than the onboard speakers on a computer (even ~40-$50 computer speakers can provide a decent sound).
+If you use speakers, make sure you're listening on something better than the built-in speakers on a computer (even ~40-$50 computer speakers can provide a decent sound).
 Always follow along with a score or libretto (when applicable).
-During your first listening, see which points sound surprising to you.
-Does the music convey any particular emotion?
-Upon further listening, try to ask yourself which musical techniques the composer might be employing to convey these emotions, generate these expectations, and provide a fulfilling listening experience, in general.

 Policy on Late Assignments